SenseLogic/CODA/README.md

     }
     ```

-* Declare each attribute, variable and method parameter name on separate line.
+* Declare each attribute, variable and method parameter name on a separate line.

     ```cs
     int